-Johnson and Fritz (2014) developed agTrend to estimate regional and overall trends in counts of pups and non-pups in Alaska using data collected at all sites with more than two non-zero counts, rather than relying solely on counts at 'trend' sites (see also Fritz et al. 2013).
-Using agTrend with data collected through 2013, there is strong evidence that non-pup counts of western stock Steller sea lions in Alaska increased between 2000 and 2013 (Table 1; DeMaster 2014).
+Johnson and Fritz (2014) developed agTrend to estimate regional and overall trends in counts of pups and non-pups in Alaska using data collected at all sites with at least two non-zero counts, rather than relying solely on counts at "trend" sites (see also Fritz et al. 2013).
+Using agTrend with data collected through 2014, there is strong evidence that non-pup counts of western stock Steller sea lions in Alaska increased between 2000 and 2014 (Table 1; Fritz et al. 2015).
 However, there are strong regional differences across the range in Alaska, with positive trends east of Samalga Pass (~170°W) and negative trends to the west (Table 1; Fig. 2).

-Regional variation in trends in pup counts in 2000-2013 is similar to that of non-pups (Table 1).
+Regional variation in trends in pup counts in 2000-2014 is similar to that of non-pups (Table 1).
 Overall, there is strong evidence that pup counts increased in the overall western stock in Alaska and that there is considerable regional variation west and east of Samalga Pass.
 West of Samalga Pass, pup counts are stable in the central Aleutian Islands but decreasing rapidly in the western Aleutian Islands.
-East of Samalga Pass, there is strong evidence that pup counts increased in three of the four regions, but were stable in the central Gulf of Alaska.
+East of Samalga Pass, there is strong evidence that pup counts increased in each of the four regions.
 Regional differences in pup trends cannot be explained by movement of pups during the breeding season.
-However, slower growth in pup counts in the central Gulf of Alaska than in the surrounding regions east of Samalga Pass could be due to movement of adult females out of the region (suggesting some level of permanent emigration) or poor local conditions, both of which suggest sea lions have responded to meso-scale (on the order of 100s of kms) variability in their environment.
+However, slower growth in pup counts in the central Gulf of Alaska than in the surrounding regions east of Samalga Pass could be due to movement of adult females out of the region (suggesting some level of permanent emigration) or poor local conditions, both of which suggest sea lions have responded to meso-scale (on the order of 100s of kilometers) variability in their environment.